filterpaper/filterpaper.github.io/qmk/userspace.md

 1. Go to the QMK Configurator website.
 1. Select your keyboard from the list of supported keyboards.
 1. In the `KEYMAP NAME` field, enter the name of your userspace.
 In this example, the name is "newbie".
+(Important: this name must match your GitHub user name)
 1. Click on the "Customize" button.
 1. Use the Configurator to customize your keymap layout.
 1. Click on the "Export" button.